 3. Purchase a domain.

 After you pick a host, you’ll need to purchase a separate domain that can be mapped to any site you own.
-We recommend Hover (affiliate link).
+You can purchase your domain through Bluehost (affiliate link) as well when you set up your hosting.

 4. Pick a theme that makes sense.